U.S. appeals court upholds Tennessee anti-abortion vote

 By a 3-0 vote, the 6th U.S. Circuit Court of Appeals rejected a challenge by eight voters to how the state counted ballots in the election, one of Tennessee’s costliest.
 The measure, known as Amendment 1, won 53 percent of the vote.

-The decision by the Cincinnati-based appeals court overturned a April 2016 lower court ruling ordering a recount; that ruling had been put on hold pending the appeal.
+Tuesday’s decision by the Cincinnati-based appeals court overturned a April 2016 lower court ruling ordering a recount.
+That ruling had been put on hold pending the appeal.

-The appeals ruling may encourage the adoption in Tennessee of tighter abortion restrictions, such as a 48-hour waiting period that Republican Governor Bill Haslam signed into law in 2015.
+The decision may also encourage the adoption in Tennessee of tighter abortion restrictions, such as a 48-hour waiting period that Republican Governor Bill Haslam signed into law in 2015.

 Republicans have big majorities in both houses of Tennessee’s legislature.

-Bill Harbison, a lawyer for plaintiffs challenging the vote, did not immediately respond to requests for comment.
+Bill Harbison, a lawyer for the plaintiffs, in a statement said his clients were weighing their options.

+“We continue to believe in the bedrock principle of one person, one vote, and believe that the state’s ratification scheme coupled with certain actors’ unprecedented effort to manipulate a result violated that principle,” Harbison said.

-Circuit Judge David McKeague said opponents of Amendment 1 failed to show how their due process and equal protection rights were harmed by Tennessee’s vote-counting practice, or that their votes were diluted relative to the votes of abortion opponents.
+Circuit Judge David McKeague said opponents of Amendment 1 failed to show how Tennessee harmed their due process and equal protection rights, or diluted their votes relative to votes of abortion opponents.

 “This is not the ‘exceptional case’ that warrants federal intervention in a lawful state election process,” McKeague wrote.